 An overview of the TABC BAC chart and how it is used as evidence in Texas dram shop cases:

-In a most drunken driving accident lawsuits, the case rarely ends with obtaining compensation from the impaired or intoxicated motorist.
-Oftentimes, there was a negligent provider of alcohol (a “dram shop” known colloquially in the legal community) that served the intoxicated driver too much, which ultimately caused the accident.
+In drunk driving accident lawsuits, the case doesn't necessarily end with obtaining compensation from the impaired or intoxicated motorist.
+In many cases, there was a negligent licensed provider of alcohol that served the intoxicated driver too much, which ultimately caused the accident.
 Texas law allows accident victims to sue the bar who served the drunk driver, but only under very specific circumstances.
 And even when those are present, extensive documentation of the bar's negligence will still be required in order to win your case.

 Questions Answered on This Page: